 Ilan: [00:09:53] Nothing much.
-I know her reaction.
-I know how she do.
-She thinks in a certain way.
-Okay.
-And Alyssa, literally, let’s say, inside the box, and my nature is to think outside the box.
-So, when you think outside the box, you find the solution for inside the box.
+I know her reaction, I know how she is.
+She thinks in a certain way, okay?
+And Alyssa’s nature is, let’s say, inside the box, and my nature is to think outside the box.
+So, when you think outside the box, you find definition for inside the box.
 That’s my life experience.

 Ramit Sethi: [00:10:19] Okay.
 This is red flag central.
 My alarm bells are ringing.
-I mean, can you believe, Ilon is talking to me about his wife as if she isn’t even there?
+I mean, can you believe Ilan is talking to me about his wife as if she isn’t even there?
 Now, what I wanted to do was to get back on track and talk about their business.

-Ilan: [00:11:21] So, I know more how to think as an entrepreneur, and how to grow a business and how to invest.
+So, I know more how to think as an entrepreneur, and how to grow a business, and how to invest.
 And again, one investment is going to another one.
-And I’m not afraid to do that, because my life experience taught me that when you make a mistake, a good mistake, because you learn from it, and then you learn basically how to make a profit, how to not make that mistake.
+And I’m not afraid to do that because my life experience taught me that when you make a mistake, a good mistake because you learn from it, and then you learn basically how to make a profit, how to not make that mistake.
 Same goes with profits.
-So, you’re not going to make or you’re going to lose at the beginning, but it’s going to teach you in the future how to not make that mistake again, and then make profit.
+So, you’re not going to make or you’re going to lose at the beginning, but it’s going to teach you in the future how to not make that mistake again, and then make a profit.

 Ramit Sethi: [00:12:02] Let me just jump in here for a second and remind you who Ilan is lecturing.
 I’ve started multiple businesses.
 I’ve employed lots and lots of people.
 I run a business that reaches over a million readers a month.
 I mean, I appreciate the business lecture, but I didn’t really come here to be lectured to by Ilan.
 And if he’s being like this with me, I hate to think what he does when he’s communicating with Alyssa.

 Ilan: [00:12:33] For her to understand it, it was very hard, and we had a lot of collision and a lot of fights over that.
-So, my motto is basically to there and to endure, basically there and you conquer, because if you don’t there and you stay basically in that safe place, you’re not going to get anything.
+So, my motto is basically to dare and to endure.
+Basically dare and you conquer, because if you don’t dare and you stay basically in that safe place, you’re not going to get anything.

 Ramit Sethi: [00:13:57] Wow.
 Okay.
 So, you’re both pretty aligned that this is a real and serious issue.